Ecosystem-based forest management supports forest health & renewal

 Working in a collaborative approach with stakeholders and incorporating multi-factor solutions that support economic, social and environmental priorities, is hard.
 It’s not easy to balance all the needs of all stakeholders, but it is fundamental to a successful business.
 West Fraser actively collaborates with a broad group of stakeholders: provincial governments in British Columbia and Alberta, the Canadian Federal Government, local organizations, communities, and Indigenous People.

-Sustainable forest management, including responsible approaches to harvesting, logging and reforestation, plays an important role in ensuring Canada’s boreal forests are healthy, resilient to climate change and continue to store carbon, while sustainably providing renewable products for the world.
+Sustainable forest management, including responsible approaches to logging and reforestation play an important role in ensuring Canada’s boreal forests are healthy, resilient to climate change and continue to store carbon, while sustainably providing renewable products for the world.

 We are proud of our sustainable stewardship practices and ecosystem-based approach, backed up by independent certification of the responsible sourcing of our fibre.
 We are proud of our stewardship and balance of all the values we hold for our forests.
 And we are proud of the efforts that our employees put in day in and day out to produce quality wood products.